 The downside to Asus is its customer support, which is hit-or-miss.
 The company receives average to below-average marks in customer service surveys we’ve seen.
 Web support is a particular sore spot.
 Navigating the Asus website can be confusing — though the company is not the worst in this regard.

 When it comes to repairs and malfunctions, one of the most important computer components is that warranty document.
 So, what’s the deal with warranties today?
-Basically, don’t worry about them.
+Basically, don’t worry too much.